jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 - Sub-commands are never manually started
     - See the article *Sub-Commands Not Manually Started*

-With these rules, there’s no way to point to sub-commands, and the point is made, that you have to beware when you are using active command references inside commands.
+With these rules, there’s no way to point to sub-commands, and the point is made, that you might beware when you are using active command references inside commands.
 And there is no way for a user to start the sub-command at any arbitrary moment.
-There’s no way in, and you have to be aware of the way out, so the sub-command is always an isolated command object, the execution of which is initiated by the parent command, or if it is an active command reference, you have to be aware of giving up control.
+There’s no way in, and you might be aware of the way out, so the sub-command is always an isolated command object, the execution of which is initiated by the parent command, or if it is an active command reference, you might be aware of giving up control.
 An external force can not execute the sub-command it before the parent command chooses to execute it, unless you use an active command reference.

 Any command object, potentially executed within another command definition, needs to be protected against this risk.
 The rules to protect the system against this hazard could be changed in the future.
 But the *reason* for this protection might not change.